Hope Chess Meaning: Adviser & Replay Lab

 The one question that kills Hope Chess:

-- You calculate one line: the line where your trick succeeds.
+- You calculate the line where your trick succeeds.

-- You rely on surprise value more than sound position play.
+- You confuse surprise value with sound play.

-- You create complications without being able to control them.
+You create complications without proving you can control them.

-- You’re excited about a threat but haven’t checked the defense.
+- You are excited by your threat but have not checked the defense.

-- You ignore opponent threats because “I’m attacking”.
+- You ignore opponent threats because you are attacking.

 - You move quickly in quiet positions and get surprised.